 You can’t help but admire the Church’s famous large size and elaborate Neo-Gothic architecture.
 But the church has a social justice history that extends beyond its beauty.
 The church is two blocks south of Grant’s tomb and was the site of Jackie Robinson’s funeral service in 1972.
 It was described by The New York Times in 2008 as “a stronghold of activism and political debate throughout its 75-year history … influential on the nation’s religious and political landscapes.”
 It has been a focal point of global and national activism since its inception.

 The Church commits itself to welcoming all persons, celebrating the diversity found in a Congregation broadly inclusive of persons from different backgrounds of characteristics, including race, economic class, religion, culture, ethnicity, gender, age, sexual orientation, family status and physical and mental abilities.
 Members are called to an individual and collective quality of life that leads to personal, spiritual and social transformation, witnessing to God’s saving purposes for all creation.
-The Church pledges itself to education, reflection, and action […]
+The Church pledges itself to […]

 Located on West 122nd Street between Claremont Avenue and Broadway, the Manhattan School of Music (MSM) is a world famous music conservatory.
 The school offers degrees on the bachelors, masters, and doctoral levels in the areas of classical and jazz performance and composition.
 Offering hundreds of concert presentations and community events each year, Manhattan School of Music is a vigorous contributor to the cultural fabric of New York City and an important player on the world stage.
 Now home to 900 students from over 40 countries, the School is a thriving international community of artists.
 As MSM continues to grow, its focus remains the same as it was during its founding: the education of tomorrow’s leaders in the arts.